According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

 - Hang out & listen – Search for relevant forums and discussion boards (Type “your niche + forums” into the search box).
 Register, read the threads and look out for issues that keep popping up.
 Write down your findings then …

-- Research – Read relevant magazines, blogs, newsletters, white papers, e-books and copy to get the answers to those challenging questions so you can easily create your own evergreen list post.
+- Research – Read relevant magazines, blogs, newsletters, white papers, e-books and copy, to get the answers to those challenging questions so that you can easily create your own evergreen list post.

 For more platforms to promote your evergreen list-posts, see: 32 Ways To Make Your Blog Post Go Viral.

 Even before Google first rolled out their Panda update in 2011, long tail keywords were a major traffic driver.
 Since then, it’s been even easier to dominate Google, drive organic traffic to your blog and build a profitable business.

 Search Engine Journal recorded a 78% increase in organic traffic after optimizing naturally for long-tail keywords.